jafkc2/node-haxball/README.md

         - `state`: An object containing all information about the current room state.
         - `gameState`: room's game state information. returns null if game is not active. read-only.
         - `currentPlayerId`: Always returns -1.
 It is only added for compatibility with renderers.
 (And it is only used in the initialization code of renderers.)
+        - `maxFrameNo`: returns the maximum frame number in the replay file.
       - functions:
         - `length()`: Returns the length of replay content in milliseconds.
         - `getTime()`: Returns the current time in milliseconds.